rotundasoftware/cartero/README.md

 * All assets that a page requires are automatically injected into the served HTML when the page's template is rendered.
 No more messing with `<script>` and `<link>` tags!
 	* In development mode, served assets are preprocessed, but not minified or concatenated.
 	* In production mode, served assets are preprocessed, minified and concatenated.
-* All assets that live in the same directory as the page's template are automatically included when that page is rendered.
+* All assets that live in the same directory as a page's template are automatically included when that page is rendered.
 * Use your preferred JavaScript module system (e.g. RequireJS, AMD, CommonJS, [Marionette](https://github.com/marionettejs/backbone.marionette) Modules, etc.).
-Enjoy built in support for CommonJS style modules in the browser via [Browserify](https://github.com/substack/node-browserify).
+Enjoy built in support for client-side CommonJS style modules via [Browserify](https://github.com/substack/node-browserify)!
-* Easily run your favorite preprocessing and minification tasks (scss, coffee, uglify, etc.).
+* Easily run any and all of your favorite preprocessing and minification tasks (scss, coffee, uglify, etc.).

 ## Overview

 ### The Asset Library

-You keep all your assets, regardless of type, in your application's **_Asset Library_** (except for assets that are just used by a particular page, which can be stored with that page's template - see below).
-Each subdirectory of your Asset Library defines a **_bundle_** that may contain javascript files, stylesheets, templates, and images.
+Get ready for an overdue paradigm shift from the traditional js / css / template structure.
+With Cartero, you can keep all your assets, regardless of type, in your application's **_Asset Library_** (except for assets that are just used by a particular page, which can be stored with that page's template - see below).
+Each subdirectory of your Asset Library defines a **_Bundle_** that may contain javascript files, stylesheets, templates, and images.
 Additionally, each bundle may contain a `bundle.json` file, which contains meta-data about that bundle, such as any dependencies on other bundles.
 For example, take the following example library.

 ```
 assetLibrary/